GitQJ/Generative-AI-for-Fraud-Detection-and-Compliance/README.md

 Output: An optimized fraud detection system with documentation detailing your testing process and results.

-# Step 5: Document Your Process and Findings
+# Step 5: Document Process and Findings
 Tool: MacOS Pages Jupyter Notebook

 Task: Create a detailed report that includes: